morea-framework/morea-framework.github.io/docs/change-hi/workshop-design.md

 Unlike designing a seminar, in which you rarely consider the activities of the attendees before or after the workshop, you should consider three phases when designing a workshop:

 * *Pre-workshop*.
 What would you like participants to do prior to attending the workshop?
 * *In-workshop*.
-What would like participants to do during the workshop?
+What would you like participants to do during the workshop?
 * *Post-workshop*.
 Assuming at least some participants will want to actually use the skill you introduced in the workshop, how should they continue to develop the skill?

 ### The pre-workshop phase